 Sharpened stylus dulled with use,

-scratching numbers and letter in columns and rows,
+scratching numbers and letters in columns and rows,

 Last week I lost a family member; it was a rather sudden, unexpected passing.
 I’d not seen him in many years but it did not diminish my feeling of loss.
 I remembered him as a sweet, gentle, quiet soul and his obituary, which read more like a loving eulogy a family member would give at a service, echoed that same sentiment.